roberttwomey/dsc160-final/README.md

 ## Reference

-References to any papers, techniques, repositories you used:
+All references to papers, techniques, previous work, repositories you used should be collected at the bottom:
 - Papers
 - Repositories
 - Blog posts